Harsha3805/CodeTech-Task-2/README.md

 fpdf or reportlab – for PDF generation

-(Optional) matplotlib – for including charts in the report

 📈 Features
 ✅ Reads structured data (CSV, Excel, JSON)
 ✅ Performs summary statistics (mean, total, count, etc.)
 ✅ Generates clean and professional PDF reports
 ✅ Customizable report layout and content
 ✅ Easy to extend for batch reporting or different datasets